mszyld/google_foo_bar_solutions_2022/README.md

 # google_foo_bar_solutions_2022

-This year I completed the Google "foo bar" challenge, I worked on very interesting problems and along the way I learned some more Python and Data Structures and Algorithms!
-I'm posting my solutions here as Jupyter Notebooks including the problem statements and some explanations of how the solutions work and the ideas involved.
+This year I completed the Google "foo bar" challenge, I worked on very interesting problems that kept getting harder on each level and along the way I learned some more Python and Data Structures and Algorithms!
+I'm posting my solutions here as Jupyter Notebooks including the problem statements and some explanations of how my solutions work and the ideas involved.

 Problem List:
 - Level_2_Part_1: Bunny Prisoner Locating